TheGalfins/GNSS_Compare/docs/user_manual/ui_description.rst

       :width: 90%
       :align: center

-In the left image you can find the created processing schemes.
+In the right image you can find the created processing schemes.
 Additionally, there is a summary for each scheme with the chosen options.
 To change the settings of an existing scheme, press *Modify* and choose among the existing options.
 Moreover, in this view you also can enable/disable a processing scheme by pressing the  *Activate* switch or enable/disable data logging with the *Save log* switch.
 A dedicated section will be made regarding the logging